 - Length - maximum 20ft 0ins (6.2 m)

 - Height - maximum 8ft 6ins to ridge (2.6m)

 All Structures must be kept in a safe state of maintenance and repair.

-Tenants will be contacted if the plot is in an unsatisfactory condition.
+The Allotment Officer/Site Representative will inspect plots on a regular basis.
+Tenants will be contacted by letter if the plot is in an unsatisfactory condition.

-Warning 1 (W1) gives 21 days to rectify.
-Warning 2 (W2) gives 7 days to make good.
+Warning 1 (W1) gives 21 days to make good.
+Warning 2 (W2) gives an additional, and final, 7 days to comply.

-Be aware of wind direction and avoid smoke reaching and causing a nuisance to neighbouring properties, roads or tenants.
-Do not light fires within an hour of sunset, within 10 metres of a structure and never leave unattended.
-Ensure access to water in case the fire gets out of control.
+Be aware of wind direction and avoid smoke causing a nuisance to neighbouring properties, roads, or tenants.
+Do not light fires within an hour of sunset or within 5 metres of a structure.
+Never leave a fire unattended and ensure access to water in case the fire gets out of control.

 If a complaint is received the fire must be extinguished immediately.

 None of the above shall be allowed on land without the permission of the landowner, in this case PCC.
 There is a ban on all fireworks/pyrotechnics, air rifles, bows or firearms on all sites without permission and licence from PCC.
 Any tenant who breaches these rules will immediately be issued a Notice to Quit and the Police will be informed.